 I love how big volunteering is here.
 It wasn’t just because I am a refugee and I didn’t have papers that I volunteered in the café.
 It isn’t a case of exploitation.
 Germans volunteer much, much more than we do.
 They volunteer alongside their job as a part of their life and work for free for an organization like Refugio.
 Thank heavens for all this.
 I was able to create a community with these people.
 And it helped improve my command of the language.
 Interacting with different people is so important.

 The founders, Laura and Ester, drove this van to Athens from London but they aren’t based in Greece anymore.
 Varvara and I do the day-to-day management and coordination.
-There is definitely the sense of an international presence in Athens, of international volunteers that are not connected to the city.
-I think it can be damaging to come here for a short time, to do work and then leave.
-For those that can't leave, it’s a reminder of just that.
-For Greeks, there is a feeling that people come here and only see the refugee crisis, that they don’t see the Greek crisis, engage with or show respect to Greeks.
+There is definitely the sense of an international presence in Athens, of international voluntourists that are not connected to the city.
+I think it can be damaging to come here for a short time, to do work and leave; that’s why I’ve stayed here so long.
+For refugees, it’s a reminder that they can’t leave.
+For Greeks there is a feeling that people come here and only see the refugee crisis and don’t see the Greek crisis, don’t engage or show respect to Greeks.

 (Megan & Varvara, Athens)